exasol/project-keeper/doc/system_requirements.md

 `req~verify-mvn-plugins~1`

-PK can verify that a project's pom.xml file contains certain plugins.
+PK can verify that a project's pom.xml file contains commonly used plugins.

 Covers: